Oregon State University

 Oregon State University (OSU) is a public land-grant research university in Corvallis, Oregon, United States.
-OSU offers more than 200 undergraduate degree programs, and graduate and doctorate degrees through all 11 colleges.
-The university is classified among "R1: Doctoral Universities – Very high research activity".
-It has the seventh-largest engineering college in the nation (2023).
-Undergraduate enrollment for all colleges combined averages over 32,000 while an additional 5,000 students are engaged in post-graduate coursework through the university.
+The university's enrollment includes just over 32,000 undergraduate and 5,000 graduate students.
+OSU offers programs in more than 200 disciplines at the undergraduate level, and over 100 at the graduate and doctoral levels through its 11 colleges.
+It has been classified by the Carnegie Foundation as an R1 Doctoral University, designating it with, "very high research spending and doctorate production".
+As of 2025, OSU is home to the fifth-largest engineering college in the nation.

 In 2024, nearly 38,000 students were enrolled at OSU, making it the largest university in the state.
 Out-of-state students typically make up over one-quarter of the student body.
 Since its founding, over 272,000 students have graduated from OSU.

 Initially chartered as a land-grant university, OSU became one of only four inaugural members of the sea grant program in 1971.
 Membership in the Space Grant came in 1991, followed by Sun Grant membership in 2003.
-Only three schools in the nation held memberships in all four research areas at this time, a distinction that has helped OSU become a leading research university today.
-OSU received a record high $449.9 million in research funding for the 2022 fiscal year and has ranked as the state's top earner in research funding for over 50 years.
 OSU is also one of the top five doctoral university destinations in the nation for Fulbright Scholars (2022-2023).